 As well as being the burial place for many important figures, it was once the resting site of controversial Lord Protector Oliver Cromwell – he had control of the country at a time when the monarchy was ousted.
 However, when the monarchy returned to power, they removed his body and affixed his head to a pole outside the grounds!
 Thankfully, we live in more enlightened times now – and his cranium has vanished.

-Do you know any fun or interesting facts about Westminster Abbey?
-Share them in the comments section below!
+Do you know any fun facts about Westminster Abbey?
+Share them in the comments below!